goadesign/goa/README.md

 There are a number of good good go packages for writing modular web applications out there so why build another one?
+Glad you asked...
+The various Go web application packages out there tend to focus on providing a small, highly modular and narrowly focused framework.
+This is great when writing simple APIs that tend to stay unchanged.
+However there are a number of problems that all non trivial API implementations must address that tend to be left "as an exercise to the reader", things like API documentation, request payload validation, response media type definitions to list just a few.

-Glad you asked... goa takes a slightly different approach to the problem: instead of focusing solely on helping with implementation, goa makes it possible to describe the *design* of an API explicitely.
+goa takes a different approach to building web applications: instead of focusing solely on helping with implementation, goa makes it possible to describe the *design* of an API holistically and uses that description to provide specialized helper code for the implementation.

 The goa DSL allows writing self-explanatory code that describes the API, the resources it exposes and for each resource its properties and actions.
-The DSL gets compiled into metadata that describes your API. goa comes with the `goa` tool which can generate both code and documentation from that metadata.
+The DSL gets translated into metadata that describes your API. goa comes with the `goa` tool which generates both code and documentation from that metadata.

 The resulting code is specific to your API so that for example